HenriTEL/blog/tech/a-minimalist-blog.md

 * Your post's description, *aka* summary must be a citation that just follows the title
 * Your images, videos, audio, etc. goes in `media/`

-And that's it, now you can have a blog for free while only focusing on writing its actual content.
+And that's it, now you can setup a blog for free and focus on writing its actual content.
-Feel free to use it for yourself, feedback is welcome!
+Feel free to use [GitBlog2](https://github.com/HenriTEL/gitblog2) for yourself, feedback is welcome!